 Understanding Native Speed

-Native applications are inherently faster because they are built using platform-specific programming languages (e.g., Swift/Objective-C for iOS, Java/Kotlin for Android) and directly interact with the device’s hardware and operating system APIs.
-This direct access allows for highly optimized code execution, superior graphics rendering, and seamless integration with platform-specific features like gestures, notifications, and hardware sensors.
-Replicating this direct access and optimization within a cross-platform wrapper is where the challenge lies.
+Because native apps are developed using platform-specific programming languages (such as Swift/Objective-C for iOS and Java/Kotlin for Android) and communicate directly with the device’s hardware and operating system APIs, they are by nature speedier.
+Highly optimized code execution, excellent graphics rendering, and smooth integration with platform-specific features like gestures, notifications, and hardware sensors are all made possible by this direct access.
+Replicating this direct access and optimization within a cross-platform wrapper is where the issue resides.

 Bridging the Performance Chasm